 The funnel operation was investigated for various P$_{\textnormal{A}}$ of xenon.
 The calculated xenon-gas flow rates into chamber C for various stagnation pressures, using measured P$_{\textnormal{B}}$ for boundary conditions, are shown in Figure\,\ref{fig:20140908-Xe-S-pressure-run-chamberC} (right ordinate).
 The measured pressures P$_{\textnormal{C}}$ are also shown in Figure\,\ref{fig:20140908-Xe-S-pressure-run-chamberC} (left ordinate).
 The gas-flow rate into chamber C is obtained from P$_{\textnormal{C}}$ using a nominal xenon-pumping speed of 462\,l/s at $1.3\cdot 10^{-3}$\,mbar \cite{EdwardsPump}.
 For increasing P$_{\textnormal{A}}$ the calculated flow rate increases before it levels off at $\sim$0.95\,mbar l/s for P$_{\textnormal{A}}\gtrsim 6$\,bar while the measured pressure continuously increases.
 Despite this disagreement in the general shape of calculated gas flow into chamber C and the gas flow from measured pressure in chamber C, the calculated flow rates agree with the measured pressures to better than a factor of 2 under the assumed pumping speed.

 The effect of varying RF-amplitudes at 2.6\,MHz was simulated and measured for various P$_{\textnormal{A}}$ shown in Figure\,\ref{fig:Xe-Amplitude-scan}.
 The highest calculated ion transmission reaches 93\% at a xenon pressure of 2\,bar.
 At this pressure, relatively low RF-amplitudes of $\gtrsim$30\,V$_{\textnormal{PP}}$ are sufficient to confine the Ba ions.
-At higher P$_{\textnormal{A}}$, a given RF-amplitude is less efficient at confining ions at an RF-frequency of 2.6\,MHz.
+At higher P$_{\textnormal{A}}$, a given RF-amplitude is less efficient at confining ions.
 At P$_{\textnormal{A}}=10$\,bar, the maximum transmission efficiency for 2.6\,MHz is calculated to be 58\%; higher transmission efficiencies have been calculated, reaching 85\% for 6\,MHz at 160\,V$_{\textnormal{PP}}$.
 Due to hardware limitations, these RF settings could not be realized in this setup.

-The measured ion-count rate in Figure\,\ref{fig:Xe-Amplitude-scan} increases by up to 4.5 orders of magnitude for P$_{\textnormal{A}}=2$\,bar while the calculated transmission only increases by one order.
+The measured ion-count rate in Figure\,\ref{fig:Xe-Amplitude-scan} for P$_{\textnormal{A}}=2$\,bar increases by up to 4.5 orders of magnitude while the calculated transmission only increases from 1.4(1)\% to 93.1(29)\%.
+However, the observed decrease in ion transmission at low RF-amplitudes is predicted by calculations.
 Better agreement between calculated and measured ion-count rate is observed for higher P$_{\textnormal{A}}$.
 Overall, the general trend and shape of both plots agree.
 It is pointed out, that count rates at different P$_{\textnormal{A}}$ cannot be compared quantitatively with each other due to the different ion production rates and the lack of ion identification.
 Nevertheless, the shapes of calculated and measured ion extraction in Figure\,\ref{fig:Xe-Amplitude-scan} show similarities and indicate agreement.